jacobgainey/AutomatedWindowShade/README.md

 # Automated Window Blinds
-Device used for automatically raising and lowering a window shade via a MQTT post or touching an attached up/down switch.
+Device used for automatically raising and lowering a window shade via a MQTT post or pressing an attached up/down touch sensor switch.
 Please note this is a **Work-in-progress**.

 All parts avaliable from eBay or Amazon!